HELPING PEOPLE WITH CRISIS FUNDS

 Wherever possible, even after the most recent lockdown, foodbanks in London are staying open.

-The Trussell Trust have put out guidance for those operating foodbanks here This states:
+The Trussell Trust have put out their latest support letter for churches, below

 food banks can legally continue operating and buildings that host food banks can continue to open for those sessions, provided we follow social distancing rules, because your work qualifies you as key workers ‘caring for the vulnerable’.
 We have provided all food banks in our network with a letter for workers, to explain their role so it is clear why they’re leaving the house.
 However each foodbank will need to assess it’s own situation as to whether it can continue.